 Reading Speed Test

-The standard measure of your reading speed is words per minute (WPM).
+The standard way to measure your reading speed is in words per minute (WPM).
 It's calculated by timing how long you spend reading a text (in minutes) and by dividing that value by the count of words in text.

 You can measure that value yourself with a stopwatch in hand but it's easier to use this free tool we prepared for you.